Wharncliffe Viaduct: Public recognition

-The viaduct was among the first structures to be listed, being defined as a Grade 1 listed building on 8 November 1949 (the legal framework for listing was introduced in 1947).
+The viaduct was among the first structures to be listed, being defined as a Grade I listed building on 8 November 1949 (the legal framework for listing was introduced in 1947).

 Sir Nikolaus Pevsner, CBE, the historian of art and architecture, said of it, "Few viaducts have such architectural panache."

 It is one of the key locations in the bid for historic parts of the original GWR main line from Paddington to be recognised as a World Heritage Site.

 On the nearby Uxbridge Road, an eighteenth-century coaching inn was renamed The Viaduct in its honour when the railway opened.
 This pub, which is itself listed as of local interest, still contains parts of the original stable block.